Secondary Teacher Education

 Secondary Teacher Education – major subjects

-For the Graduate Diploma in Teaching and Learning (Secondary), you will need at least two teaching subjects from the Teaching Studies list below.
-Degree specialisation (preferably to 300-level) is required for your main teaching subject.
-A second teaching subject is also necessary, for which study to 200-level is preferable.
-UC offers the following teachable subjects:
+For the Graduate Diploma in Teaching and Learning and Postgraduate Diploma in Teaching and Learning, you can choose up to two teaching subjects from the Teaching Studies list below.
+Previous degree studies, preferably to 300-level, is required for your main teaching subject.
+For your secondary teaching subject, study to 200-level is preferable.

 - International Languages